As of December 15th 2012, the Triumph of Civic Virtue has been sitting in private property on Brooklyn’s Green-Wood cemetery on “long-term loan.”

 We, the statue’s advocates, oppose the banishment of a public work of art to a private cemetery, especially when it contains positive allegory about good government, placed in such a timely location.
 The statue once stood mere yards away from the halls where the corrupt Donald Manes not too long ago fell into scandal.

-The statue has been allowed tragically to break down, and its fountain is no longer operational.
+The statue has been conserved, but its fountain is no longer operational and the base badly cracked.
 Funds from DCAS are needed for restoration, but only money for conservation has been allotted.
 About 27% of New York City’s residents, many of whom pay taxes to support the restoration of art elsewhere in the city, live in Queens.
-This treasure sitting by many of the borough’s administrative offices has been unfairly neglected, and is in a pitiable state.
+To lock this treasure away on private property in Green-Wood cemetery for their profit is an affront to our public works and the city’s art.

 To learn what you can do to help, (every effort helps,) click here.